-(B) Evidence submitted through the Application Submission Process that shows the Direct Loan amount is not greater than 80% of the Total Housing Development Costs.
+(B) Evidence submitted through the Application Submission Process that shows the Direct Loan amount is not greater than 80% of the Total Housing Development Costs; and

-(d) Evaluations.

-All Direct Loan Applicants in which third-party financing entities are part of the sources of funding must include a pro forma and lender approval letter evidencing review of the Development and the Principals as described in 10 TAC §11.9(e)(1) of this title (relating to Competitive HTC Selection Criteria).
-Where no third-party financing exists, the Department reserves the right to procure a third-party evaluation which will be required to be prepaid by the Applicant.
+(11) Up to 50% of the loan may be advanced at loan closing should there be sufficient eligible costs to reimburse that amount.

-(e) Criteria for Construction Only Loans.
+(d) Criteria for Construction Only Loans.
 Direct Loans through the Department must adhere to the following criteria as identified in paragraphs (1) - (3) of this subsection if being requested as construction only loans:

 (1) The term of the construction loan must be coterminous with any superior construction loan(s), but no greater than 36 months.
-In the event that the Direct Loan is the only construction loan, the term may not exceed 24 months;
+In the event that the Direct Loan is the only construction loan or is the superior construction loan, the term may not exceed 24 months with available six-month extension that may be approved for good cause by the Executive Director or his designee;

-(2) The interest rate will be specified in the NOFA and approved by the Board; and
+(2) The interest rate may be as low as 0%; and

-(3) Up to 50% of the construction loan may be advanced at loan closing should there be sufficient costs to reimburse that amount.
+(3) Up to 50% of the loan may be advanced at loan closing should there be sufficient costs to reimburse that amount.

-(f) Criteria for Permanent Refinance Loans.
-If the Department’s Loan will repay existing debt, the first payment will be due the month after the month of loan closing, unless the Board approves another date.
+(e) Criteria for Permanent Refinance Loans.
+If 90% of the Department’s loan will repay existing debt, the first payment will be due the month after the month of loan closing, in which 90% of the loan may be advanced at loan closing, unless the Board approves another date.

+(f) Evaluations.
+All Direct Loan Applicants in which third-party financing entities are part of the sources of funding must include a pro forma and lender approval letter evidencing review of the Development and the Principals, as described in 10 TAC §11.9(e)(1) of this title (relating to Competitive HTC Selection Criteria).
+Where no third-party financing exists, the Department reserves the right to procure a third-party evaluation which will be required to be prepaid by the Applicant.

 (g) Pass-Through Loans.
 Department funds may not be used as pass-through financing.
 The Department’s Borrower must be the Development Owner.